Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Mesos.md

 Tachyon can be deployed on EC2 using Apache Mesos, which is in turn deployed on EC2 using the [Vagrant scripts](https://github.com/amplab/tachyon/tree/master/deploy/vagrant) that come with Tachyon.
-The scripts let you create, configure and destroy clusters that come automatically configured with HDFS.
+The scripts let you create, configure, and destroy clusters that come automatically configured with HDFS.

 # Prerequisites